 Hold the phone, what is conversation design?

-Conversation design is the creation of copy and content for what your chatbot or AI assistant will say to your leads, and how and when it will say it.
+Conversation design is the creation of copy and content for what your chatbot or digital assistant will say to your leads, and how and when it will say it.
 It’s essentially the design of the user experience of your chatbot.

 Many chatbot companies sell an ‘out-of-the-box’ chatbot solution and leave you to it.
 They sell you a platform to create your own chatbot where you then need to go away and write every possible response that it will make to your users.
 This takes a lot of time, energy and skill to ensure that your engine says the right thing at the right time.
 But there are solutions out there that offer conversation design services to save you the hassle.